Ever wonder why an attitude of gratitude can be challenging to live out among the people we love the most?

 This has by far become one of the most rewarding and fulfilling practices of showing an attitude of gratitude.

-Because I am grateful for my lessons in parenting that I can use to help another parent.
+Because I am grateful for my lessons in parenting that I can use to help other parents.

-It was a blessing to have family and friends in my life who were able to share helpful advice and wisdom to help my through my tough time.
+It was a blessing to have family and friends in my life who were able to share helpful advice and wisdom to help me through my tough time.

 So now, I get to do the same.

-Likewise, as you experience your own parenting learning lessons see the good in disguise which is you will be able to help another parent who thinks they’re “the only ones”.
+Likewise, as you experience your parenting learning lessons see the good in disguise which is you will be able to help other parents who think they’re “the only ones”.

 Sharing parenting hardships is not always easy or comfortable to discuss.